OHA convened workgroups from 2016-2019, all aimed at reducing prescription opioid misuse and overdose. These significant steps forward include:

 - Provide coverage for non-opioid chronic non-cancer pain treatment therapies.

-MAT combines behavioral therapy with medications (such as buprenorphine, methadone and naltrexone) and can stabilize patients with opioid use disorder and improve social functioning.
+MOUD combines behavioral therapy with medications (such as buprenorphine, methadone and naltrexone) and can stabilize patients with opioid use disorder and improve social functioning.

-MAT can be delivered in several ways:
+MOUD can be delivered in several ways: